thavasnippets/dynamodb-table-design/readme.md

 # DynamoDB NoSQL Design: Single-Table vs. Multiple-Table Approach

-NoSQL databases like Amazon DynamoDB have become very popular in recent years because they are fast, scalable, and flexible.
-However, many developers who switch from traditional relational databases (RDBMS) make the mistake of designing DynamoDB tables the same way they would in a relational database.
-This can result in poor performance, higher costs, and not fully using DynamoDB’s capabilities.
+NoSQL databases like Amazon DynamoDB are popular for their speed, scalability, and flexibility.
+However, developers migrating from relational databases often design DynamoDB tables similarly, leading to poor performance and higher costs.

-In this article, I want to discuss the two primary approaches to DynamoDB design: **Single-Table Design** and **Multiple-Table Design**.
-I’ll also explain why my preference leans heavily toward the **Single-Table Approach**, primarily due to its cost-effectiveness and performance benefits.

----
+This article explores two primary design approaches: Single-Table Design and Multiple-Table Design.

+I’ll explain why I strongly prefer the Single-Table Approach, as it optimizes cost and performance by minimizing queries and read/write operations.

+Properly leveraging DynamoDB’s capabilities ensures efficient data modeling, reducing complexity while enhancing scalability and responsiveness.

+Understanding these approaches is key to making the most of DynamoDB’s strengths in real-world applications.

 ## The NoSQL Mindset: Breaking Free from RDBMS